brainstormforce/wp-spectra/readme.txt

 1. /assets/screenshots/1.png

 == Changelog ==
+= 1.13.0 =
+* Fix: Testimonial - Border not applied to editor.

 = 1.12.4 =
 * Fix: CSS not applying to inner blocks on front end in some cases.